 The Remote Tagged Offset specifies the starting offset, in octets, from the base of the Remote Peer's Tagged Buffer targeted by the Atomic Operation.
-The Remote Tagged Offset MAY start at an arbitrary offset.
+The Remote Tagged Offset MAY start at an arbitrary offset but MUST represent a 64-bit aligned ULP Buffer address.